whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Can Whole Nations Embrace High Standards.md

 But our troubles go deeper still.

 _A person's integrity is their willingness to stand for a culture of mutual respect, including being honest, keeping promises, having an attitude of service, and standing for justice._ But when people are forbidden from standing for justice (because only the police may enforce the law, and solidarity is continually sabotaged, making it hard to act in service, deep integrity becomes rare.
-Instead, low integrity, cowardice, lack of awareness, minimal mutual understanding, superficiality, and low self-worth become common.
+Instead, low integrity, cowardice, low mutual understanding, superficiality, and low self-worth become common.

-When people think that the many abusive consequences of their unhealthy nation are "just the way life is," they also come to think that all these terrible troubles, while tragic, are simply inevitable.
-When troubles like discrimination, greed, corruption, cowardice, superficiality, and low integrity seem normal, people's expectations or standards for themselves and others fall.
+When people think that the many abusive consequences of their unhealthy nation are "just the way life is," they also come to think that all these terrible troubles, while tragic, are inevitable.
+When these troubles seem normal and inevitable, people's expectations or standards for themselves and others fall.
 After all, why expect deep integrity or generosity from anybody if you're just going to be let down?

 But here is the good news.
 It is absolutely possible to live without troubles like discrimination, corruption, and all the rest.
 It's also possible to live in a nation where everyone embraces integrity, bravery, and generosity, so that neighbors can deeply trust each other.
 Countless stories of healthy nations living in traditional times show us just how high our standards can be, and reveal how low our standards currently are.

-The path to creating new healthy nations requires learning how to hold ourselves and others to high standards of excellent and beautiful behavior, so that integrity, generosity, and other attractive qualities become common.
+The path to creating new healthy nations requires learning how to hold ourselves and others to high standards so that integrity, generosity, and other attractive qualities become common.

 ### Healthy Nations Show How High Our Standards Can Be